xianyi555/mongoose/README.md

 var Contact = mongoose.model('Contact', ContactSchema);
 ```

 > In mongoose, a schema represents the structure of a particular document, either completely or just a portion of the document.
-It's a way to express expected properties and values as well as constraints and indexes.
+It's a way to express expected properties and values as well as constraints and indicies.
 A model defines a programming interface for interacting with the database (read, insert, update, etc).
 So a schema answers "what will the data in this collection look like?" and a model provides functionality like "Are there any records matching this query?" or "Add a new document to the collection".

 > *[Source: Peter Lyons on StackOverflow](http://stackoverflow.com/questions/22950282/mongoose-schema-vs-model/22950402#22950402)*